Slow Cooker Chickpea Sweet Potato Stew

 Chickpea Sweet Potato Stew with Fresh Spinach mixed in just before serving is a delicious and filling dish you can enjoy with almost no effort.
 You can even prepare the vegetables the night before and simply set the slow cooker insert into the slow cooker and dinner will be ready when you get home.
 Stove top and Instant Pot directions are also included!

 Hi everyone!
-My name is Sabrina and I’m the blogger and trained private chef behind a website called Cooking with Points.
+My name is Sabrina and I’m the blogger and trained private chef behind a website called Cooking Made Healthy.
 For over 8 years I’ve cooked for clients with varying medical needs and dietary restrictions and I’ve personally lost over 80 pounds on Weight Watchers in the past.

 I’m making healthier food choices this year and love the new Freestyle system.
 My leader always say we didn’t get here eating carrots, I think we can all agree chickpeas and sweet potatoes fall under the same umbrella!